BristechSRM/infrastructure/localDev/localSwarmLocalDb/README.md

 ## Install Requirements
 You will require git bash or an equivalent installed, as well as Docker.
 On windows 7, we have used docker toolbox : https://www.docker.com/products/docker-toolbox.
 Note for git bash, you either need to use the executable "C:\Program Files\Git\git-bash.exe", or call bash or sh (found in "C:\Program Files\Git\bin\") with the -l (--login) flag.
-This makes sure that the shell environment is setup properly Tested on docker version 1.12.0.
+This makes sure that the shell environment is setup properly.
+Tested on docker version 1.12.0.

 ## Setup